-Prerequisite: AP English Language & Composition, or instructor approval
+Prerequisite: AP English Language & Composition or instructor approval GPA Weighted Credit: 1.0

-AP English Literature and Composition is a college-level course designed for students to read from a variety of literary masterpieces including works for the mature reader.
+AP English Literature and Composition is a college-level course designed for students to read from a variety of literary masterpieces, including works for the mature reader.
 Emphasis is placed on literary analysis and critical composition.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
-The AP Exam for this course is required and will be administered in May.
+The AP Exam for this course (or equivalent) is required and will be administered in May.
 A \$20 fee is required in all AP courses.
 Summer reading is required.